-NEWARK, N.J. - A federal judge in New Jersey on May 9 ordered nondebtor defendants in a Comprehensive Environmental Response, Compensation and Liability Act (CERCLA) lawsuit to pay past due civil penalties as required by a consent decree, ruling that changes to the conditions at the property did not warrant modifying the terms of the agreement (United States of America v.
-Alsol Corporation, et al., No. 09-3026, D. N.J.; 2014 U.S. Dist.
-LEXIS 64759).
+NEWARK, N.J. - A federal magistrate judge in New Jersey on July 10 granted the federal government's motion to strike a defendant company's request for a jury trial in a Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) cost-recovery suit, finding that the Seventh Amendment does not apply (United States of America v.
+Alsol Corporation, et al., No. 13-cv-0380, D. N.J.; 2014 U.S. Dist.
+LEXIS 94145).

 TRENTON, N.J. - A New Jersey Superior Court Appellate Division panel on July 11 upheld a trial judge's ruling barring a woman's expert from testifying about how a homebuilder allegedly breached its warranty in the construction of her home and dismissing her lawsuit, finding that the expert had sufficient time to develop an opinion in support of her claim (Ellen Nevins v.
 Toll Brothers Inc., et al., No. A-2344-11T1, N.J.
 Super., App.
 Div.; 2014 N.J.
 Super.
 Unpub.
 LEXIS 1686).